-Our degree encourages you to explore and follow your interests.
-We design our courses to ensure that you can specialise in a subject of your choice while learning a variety of subjects across disciplines.
+Our programmes encourage you to explore and follow your interests.
+We design our courses to ensure that you can specialise in a subject of your choice while learning various subjects across disciplines.

-You will meet all your classmates at the beginning of your degree to build all the tools you need for your three years of study.
-This includes foundational courses, an understanding of India, interdisciplinary studies, and a workshop in creative expressions.
+You will meet all your classmates at the beginning of your course to build all the tools you need for your four years of study.
+This includes foundational courses, an understanding of India, interdisciplinary studies, and courses in creative expressions.

 Our programme is centred on you.
 We hope you will bring your experiences, languages and cultures into the classroom.